moodboom/quick-http/README.md

 This skeleton app follows these patterns and best practices:

 ✓ model-view-controller pattern
-✓ event-driven primary message loop with async multithreaded support (via boost ASIO) ✓ efficient memory model
+✓ event-driven primary message loop with async multithreaded support (via boost ASIO)
+✓ efficient memory model
   * hashmaps (unordered sets of pointers) used for all major object collections
   * support for secondary hash sorting on any desired object fields
   * use of an auto-incremented id as the primary key for all objects
   * ability to do all object management in memory, including generation of new unique ids without hitting database
   * in-memory base model storage layer; derived sqlite model storage layer implementation, with delayed write of dirty objects during idle time

-&nbsp; ✓ one html codebase
+✓ one html codebase

   * html files are directly browseable and editable from the file system, for instantaneous web development
   * html files include test data that is used when browsing from the file system
   * html files are fully preloaded into memory on startup, including injection of javascript and css, and removal of test data